mv0m/brltools/README.md

 ---

-## License
+## License MIT

-TBD — drop your preferred LICENSE in this directory.
+Basically meaning you can use this code for anything, just notify me and get permission and or give me credits.

 ## Contributing